matthewmueller/socrates/Readme.md

 }
 ```

-And Socrates will effiently update the state using code inspired by [updeep](https://github.com/substantial/updeep).
+And Socrates will efficiently update the state using code inspired by [updeep](https://github.com/substantial/updeep).
 To remove a field, you can pass `null` as the value.

 #### IV.
 Dispatch always returns a Promise